-Presents differential calculus of one variable including the theory of limits, derivatives, differentials, antiderivatives and applications to algebraic and transcendental functions.
+Continues the study of integral calculus of one variable including indefinite integrals, definite integrals, and methods of integration with applications to algebraic and transcendental functions.
 Designed for mathematical, physical, and engineering science programs.

-Prerequisites: a placement recommendation for MTH 175 and four units of high school mathematics including Algebra I, Algebra II, Geometry, and Trigonometry or equivalent.
-Lecture 3 hours per week.
+Prerequisites: Successful completion of MTH 175 or equivalent.